 The Mark Hotel, Manhattan

 Originally constructed in 1927 in the Renaissance Revival style, The Mark Hotel located on the Upper East Side of Manhattan is the self-proclaimed “most boldly lavish hotel” in New York.
-The Mark Hotel’s enviable location within minutes of New York’s main attractions, galleries and restaurants has undoubtedly helped cement its reputation as one of most admired hotels in New York.
-Re-opened in 2009, the property benefited from the expertise and vision of world renowned French designer Jacques Grange whose clients range from Yves St. Laurent and Karl Lagerfeld to Caroline, Princess of Monaco.
+The Mark Hotel’s enviable location within minutes of New York’s main attractions, galleries and restaurants has undoubtedly helped cement its reputation as one of the most admired hotels in New York.
+Re-opened in 2009, the property benefited from the expertise and vision of world-renowned French designer Jacques Grange whose clients range from Yves St. Laurent and Karl Lagerfeld to Caroline, Princess of Monaco.
 Gracefully respecting the Old World architecture of the original building, to achieve the completely fresh and unique feel inside, Grange worked in collaboration with his partner Pierre Passebon.

 The combination of several commissioned artistic works, sophisticated materials and simple pared-down furniture in the communal areas is further evident across each room and suite.
-With furnishings of ebony, sycamore and nickel, fine Italian linens, and marble bathrooms, the rooms and suites are the epitome of chic.
+With furnishings of ebony, sycamore and nickel, fine Italian linens, and marble bathrooms, the rooms and suites are incredibly chic.
 Elsewhere, The Mark Restaurant by Jean-Georges once again features expert design by Jacques Grange and an innovative restaurant menu.
 Whilst the lively Mark Bar is an ideal meeting spot on Madison Avenue with a reputation for its signature cocktails.

 The William Vale, Williamsburg